Shannon's law (Arizona): History

 Shannon's law is named after Shannon Smith, a fourteen-year-old Phoenix girl killed by a stray bullet in June 1999.
 Smith's parents, after being informed that the assailant's activity constituted, at most, a misdemeanor offense, advocated stronger penalties, to prevent future incidents of this kind.

 Otis and Lory Smith joined the board of directors for Arizonans for Gun Safety.
 They started a campaign that took them all over Arizona.
 Their efforts were supported by councilman Phil Gordon, the city council of Tucson, and president of the National Rifle Association Charlton Heston.
 After a speech by Governor Jane Dee Hull voicing her support, senate minority leader Jack A. Brown named passing the law a priority.
 The Arizona legislature failed to pass the bill twice in 1999, but it finally received both state senate and state house approval in April 2000.
-The bill was enacted that July, with Governor Hull signing the bill in the Smith's front yard.
+The bill was enacted that July, with Governor Hull signing the bill in the Smiths’ front yard.